lovebirdsx/better-comments-enhanced/README.md

 ## Configuration

 This extension can be configured in User Settings or Workspace settings.

+`"better-comments.highlightMarkdown": true`
+ This setting will control whether comments in markdown files are styled using the annotation tags.

 `"better-comments.multilineComments": true`
  This setting will control whether multiline comments are styled using the annotation tags.